-As of the 2020-21 school year, charter schools are open in 43* states, Guam, Puerto Rico, and Washington, D.C.
-They are found within the geographic confines of 13.3% of local school districts.
+As of the 2021-22 school year, charter schools serve students in 43* states, Guam, Puerto Rico, and Washington, D.C.
+They are found within the geographic confines of 13.5% of local school districts.

 CHARTER SCHOOL LANDSCAPE–LOCALE

-Data from the 2020-21 school year further reveals differences in charter school enrollment demographics across locales (Table 3.2).
+Data from the 2021-22 school year further reveals differences in charter school enrollment demographics across locales (Table 3.2).
 In general, Black and Hispanic students are more likely to be enrolled in urban charter schools than charter schools in other locales, while White students are more likely to be enrolled in rural and town charter schools.
-Specifically, 55.2% of charter school students in rural communities and 53.4% of students in towns were White, while 73.8% of charter school students in urban areas were Black or Hispanic.
+Specifically, 53.8% of charter school students in rural communities and 54.4% of students in towns were White, while 73.1% of charter school students in urban areas were Black or Hispanic.
 Additionally, charter school students who are of other ethnicities (Native American, Pacific Islander, or Two or More Races) are more likely to attend charter schools in towns and rural areas.
 This may be linked to the presence of charter schools in rural indigenous communities.
-For more information on rural charter schools, check out this paper published in the Journal of School Choice.
+For more information on rural charter schools, see our detailed look at rural charter schools.

-Table 3.2 also shows that, in the 2020-21 school year, 69.2% of charter school students in urban areas were eligible for free or reduced-price lunch (FRPL).
-By comparison, 43.3% of rural charter students received FRPL.
-Town and suburban charter schools had similar levels of FRPL students, at approximately 55.4% and 51.6%, respectively.
+Table 3.2 also shows that, in the 2021-22 school year, 68.0% of charter school students in urban areas were eligible for free or reduced-price lunch (FRPL).
+By comparison, 42.8% of rural charter students received FRPL.
+Town and suburban charter schools had similar levels of FRPL students at approximately 53.1% and 50.4%, respectively.

 CHARTER SCHOOL LANDSCAPE—GEOGRAPHIC SCHOOL DISTRICT